-Women have long wanted it.
-Scientists have women have long wanted it.
+• Women have long wanted it.
 Scientists have struggled to find it.
 And here it is at last!
 A dainty, safe method in feminine hygiene that gives continuous action for hours without use of poison.
 Yet!-has the remarkable ability to kill germs on contact.

-Called Zonitors-these dainty, snow white suppositories spread a greaseless protective coating.
+Called Zonitors-these dainty, snow white suppositories spread a greaseless protective suppositories spread a greaseless protective coating.
 To kill germs, bacteria on contact.
 To cleanse antiseptically.
 To deodorize-not by temporarily masking-but by destroying odor.

-Zonitors are most powerful continuous-action expressive by the prival gentle to delicate
+Zonitors are most powerful continuous action account of the contact of the cont